JeonSol-Kor/PracticeAlgorithm/README.md

 # PracticeAlgorithm
-Record my practice Algorithm for Java or Python
+Recording my practice Algorithm for Java or Python